nkarl/learn.fullstack.todoapp/ref/SpringBoot-Hibernate.md

 ### I. Start A New Project
 ---

+Start a new project:

+- via the *SpringInitializr* at https://start.spring.io/, or
-Start a new project via SpringInitializr @`https://start.spring.io/`, or via the Spring CLI:
+- using the Spring CLI:
 ```sh
 # for pwsh; for other shells use "\" instead of "`"
 spring init --dependencies='web,jpa,security,devtools' `